Real Estate Resources

 A practical breakdown you can skim and act on.

 Real estate is a follow-up business.
-The leads you win aren’t always the leads with the highest intent in the moment— they’re often the leads you stayed in front of with consistent, professional communication.
-Without a system, follow-up becomes memory-based: a few hot leads get attention, and everything else fades.
+The inquiries you win are not always the ones with the highest urgency in the moment.
+They are often the people you stay in front of with consistent, professional communication.
+Without a system, follow-up becomes memory-based: a few urgent contacts get attention, and everything else fades.

-This guide gives you a practical lead follow-up system with pipeline stages, response templates, and automation patterns.
+This guide gives you a practical inquiry follow-up system with clear stages, response templates, and automation patterns.
 It’s designed for individual agents and small teams who want a calm, repeatable workflow.

-A strong lead follow-up system has five parts: (1) capture leads into one CRM, (2) qualify quickly (hot/warm/nurture), (3) respond fast (speed-to-lead acknowledgement + personal follow-up), (4) attach a next step to every lead (task or scheduled event), and (5) run a weekly pipeline review so nothing slips.
+A strong follow-up system has five parts: (1) collect inquiries into one place, (2) prioritize quickly, (3) respond fast, (4) attach a next step to every inquiry, and (5) run a weekly review so nothing slips.

-The heart of follow-up is simple: every lead must have a next step.
-A next step is a scheduled call, a task, a showing date, or a nurture sequence—something visible.
+The heart of follow-up is simple: every inquiry must have a next step.
+A next step is a scheduled call, a task, a showing date, or a timed follow-up.

-Your pipeline stages should match how you actually sell, not how a CRM vendor labels things.
+Your stages should match how you actually work, not how a software vendor labels things.
 A practical set of stages:

 If you want deeper CRM structure, use the CRM workflows guide.

-The biggest cause of lost leads is multi-channel intake with no central record: phone calls, web forms, social DMs, open house sheets.
-Define one system of record (your CRM) and route everything into it.
+The biggest cause of lost inquiries is multi-channel intake with no central record: phone calls, web forms, social DMs, open house sheets.
+Define one system of record and route everything into it.

-Qualification is not interrogation—it’s routing.
-You’re deciding what cadence is appropriate.
+Prioritization is not interrogation.
+You are deciding what cadence is appropriate.

 Cadence should be consistent and easy to execute.
 A practical model: